flux-capacitor-io/flux-capacitor-client/README.md

 Hello World!
 ```

-With Spring this example gets even simpler.
-Just change `ExampleMain` as shown below,
+### With Spring Boot

-and add `@Component` to `HelloWorldEventHandler`.
+Flux Capacitor integrates seamlessly with Spring.
+Here’s how the above example looks with Spring Boot:

 ```java